repo-wiseacre/sql-parser/README.md

 ## Building From Source

-[Maven](http://maven.apache.org) is used to build, test, and deploy.
+[Maven](http://maven.apache.org) is used to build, test and deploy.

-Run tests and create jars
+### Run tests and build jars:

     mvn package

-The resulting jar files are in the `target` directory.
+The resulting jar files are in `target/`.

-Generate the documentation
+### Generate the documentation

     mvn javadoc:javadoc

-The resulting Javadoc HTML files are in `target/site/apidocs`.
+The resulting HTML files are in `target/site/apidocs/`.`

 ## Using From Maven

-The FoundationDB SQL Parser is in the standard Maven Central repository.
-Any Maven project can use it directly by adding the appropriate entries to the `dependencies` section of its `pom.xml` file:
+The SQL Parser is in the standard Maven Central repository.
+Any Maven based project can use it directly by adding the appropriate entries to the `dependencies` section of its `pom.xml` file:

 Note: